 Peeling nails, a twitching eyelid, flaky skin: These seemingly random symptoms are easy to brush off, but if they're persistent, they could be signs of a vitamin or nutrient deficiency.

-Here, we look at six tipoffs that your system might be out of whack — plus, easy meal tweaks and tips to get back on track.
+Here, we look at eight signs that your system might be out of whack — plus, easy diet tweaks and tips to get back on track.

 1. Your Joints Feel Stiff